-Victor Paz Estenssoro became president after the revolution and introduced sweeping reforms such as universal suffrage and the nationalisation of the tin mines.
+Victor Paz Estenssoro became president after the revolution and introduced sweeping reforms such as universal suffrage and the nationalization of the tin mines.
 For the first time, the state attempted to incorporate the massive indigenous populations.
-However, after 12 years he was overthrown in a military coup by his vice presdient, Rene Barrientos.
+However, after 12 years he was overthrown in a military coup by his vice president, Rene Barrientos.

 In 2003, President Sanchez de Lozada resigned amidst all the pressure from protests and was replaced by Carlos Mesa.
 Rising fuel prices soon triggered even more anti-government protests.
 Mesa himself tried to resign several times, only to be denied by Congress.
 The third time is the charm, and he finally left office in 2005 as protests continued.

 Socialist candidate Evo Morales came to power and became the first indigenous Bolivian to be president.
 He delivered on his promise to nationalize the gas fields of Bolivia, which had been demanded by indigenous groups for some time.
 In 2009, a new constitution was approved giving greater rights to the indigenous majority in Bolivia.
 This led to Morales being re-elected with 60% of the vote.

 Morales has been a controversial figure, to say the least.
 He actually won a 3rd term in 2014, despite saying he wouldn’t run for re-election.